ghc-proposals/ghc-proposals/proposals/0000-th-stage-hygiene.rst

    Hopefully a future proposal will tackle this.

 Faster and finer-grained builds
-  Because any import could be used by TH, GHC today must be extra cautious parallelizing complation. [#thanks-th-incr]_ Firstly, a module must be built after object code or byte code for all imports is produced, lest that import be used in a splice.
+  Because any import could be used by TH, GHC today must be extra cautious parallelizing complation. [#thanks-mboes]_ Firstly, a module must be built after object code or byte code for all imports is produced, lest that import be used in a splice.
   But we if we know exactly which imports could be used in splices, we'd need only wait for the interface of that module to be produced.
   Likewise, we wouldn't need to type check again if just the implementations of imports changed but the interface didn't.